Good News Or Bad News, Take Your Pick: March Housing And Industrial Production

 If you are looking for some good news or some bad news on the state of the economy, Tuesday morning we got a little of both - on a relative basis.

 First, the good news, at least relatively speaking.
-In the very forward looking housing report, permits tied for their second best reading since the recession.
+In the very forward-looking housing report, permits tied for their second-best reading since the recession.
 Only December was higher:

 The even less volatile single family permits backed off last month's post-recession high, but only slightly.
 In addition to February, only December's number was higher: